 This article considers nominally pinned joints (simple connections) which are used in multi-storey braced frames in the UK.
 This form of braced construction, with nominally pinned joints, is termed 'simple construction'.

 The article lists the types of simple connections that are most commonly used in the UK.
 It presents the procedures for their design to Eurocode 3 and discusses the relative merits of beam end connection types.
 The benefits of standardisation of connections are discussed for beam-to-beam and beam-to-column connections using fin plate and flexible end plate connections.

 [top]Types of simple connections

 Simple connections are nominally pinned connections that are assumed to transmit end shear only and to have negligible resistance to rotation.
 Therefore do not transfer significant moments at the ultimate limit state.
 This definition underlies the design of multi-storey braced frames in the UK designed as 'simple construction', in which the beams are designed as simply-supported and the columns are designed for axial load and the small moments induced by the end reactions from the beams.
-Stability is provided to the frame by bracing or by the concrete core.
+Stability is provided to the frame by bracing or by a steel or concrete core.

 Two principle forms of simple connection (as shown on the right) are used in the UK, these being: